Azure/Azure-AI-Content-Safety-Private-Preview/Private Preview II Bugbush.md

 > Currently, we only have 0, 2, 4,6 four high-level risk levels available to us.
 In the future, we may be able to extend the risk levels to 0, 1, 2, 3, 4, 5, 6, 7, seven levels with finer granularity.

-### Step 3.
-Check text against a custom list
+## <h2 id="quickstart-text-list">💡QuickStart - Text analysis with custom blocklist</h2>

 The default AI classifiers are sufficient for most content moderation needs.
 However, you might need to screen for terms that are specific to your organization.

-Now, you can create custom lists of terms to use with the Text Moderation API.
+Now, you can create custom lists of terms to use with the Text API.

-Below provides information and code samples to help you get started:
+Below provides a sample to help you get started:

-- Create a list.
+- Create a term list.
 - Add terms to a list.
-- Get all lists.
 - Check text against a custom list.

-- Delete terms from a list.
-- Delete a list.
-- Edit list information.
+For more list operations samples, please refer to [more examples](#more-custom-list-operations).

-#### Create or modify a term list-PATCH
+### Step 1.
+Create a term list

 > **_📘 NOTE:_**
 >